 Mastercard credit limits depend on the card, and they can range from a couple hundred dollars to many thousands of dollars.
 There is no set minimum or maximum Mastercard credit limit, as credit lines are left entirely up to the discretion of individual credit card issuers.
 In addition, the limits that issuers set on individual Mastercard credit cards can vary widely from cardholder to cardholder.… read full answer

-Mastercard credit limits are based on issuers’ evaluations of applicants’ credit history, income, assets and existing debt obligations.
-There’s nothing special about Mastercard credit limits, in other words, at least as they compare to the spending limits on Visa credit cards.
+Mastercard credit limits are based on issuers’ evaluations of applicants’ credit history, income, assets, and existing debt obligations.
+There’s nothing special about Mastercard credit limits, at least as they compare to the spending limits on Visa credit cards.